mgkollander/algorithm-profiling/README.md

 g++ RandomIntGen.cpp
 ./a.out
 ```
-- Input the number of random ints you want created (10000 to 50000 is good)
+- Input the number of random ints you want created.
-- A text file containing the random unsorted ints will be generated in the same directory
+- A text file containing the random unsorted ints will be generated in the same directory.
+(Start with 10000 to 50000.
+If your times in gprof or cProfile show as 0.0, try 100000+ which will take a long time!)
 - Move this text file to be in the same directory as the sorting algorithm being tested or vice-versa.

 # Using gprof for C++ programs